Visual thinking

 Use this mind map template to brainstorm big ideas, identify new patterns, or quickly organize your thoughts.

-Get started with the mind mapping brainstorm template
+Get started with the mind map brainstorm template

 A sitemap is a specialized type of mind map that serves a critical purpose in every website build or redesign project.
 It helps to visualize the website’s structure to optimize navigation, map the user experience, and determine page hierarchies.
 It can also be used to identify gaps in content or accelerate the design process.